bigkahuna443/SkinModHelper/docs/guide/README.md

 -----------------------
 If your skin is not appearing in the menu:
 * Make sure your configuration file is named correctly and in the right place
-* Make sure the ID and dialog keys are present, unique, and correct
+* Make sure the ID is present, unique, and correct

 If your sprites/portraits are not appearing in-game:
 * Make sure your XML is valid.
 You can compare to the vanilla files or use an [online syntax checker](https://www.xmlvalidation.com/)
 * Make sure the "path" fields to your sprites/portraits are correct and the files are in the right place
+* Make sure the "start" field references an animation you have reskinned.

 If you get missing textures or unexpected vanilla textures:
 * Check your log to see what textures are missing -- these messages can point you in the right direction